agrikatheprogrammer/CS146/EC/EverythingEverywhereAllAtOnce/README.md

 Pseudocode:

-    for i from 0 to n-1:
-        neighbors = create empty list
+    for i from 0 to n-1 (n is size of graph): neighbors = create empty list
         for j from 0 to n-1:
             if matrix[i][j] == 1: